SAP/spartacus-docs/_pages/dev/smartedit-contract.md

 ##### 2.1.
 Get `cmsTicketId` (also called `previewToken`)

-When Spartacus is launched in SmartEdit, SmartEdit sends a request to Spa which has `cmsTicketId` as the parameter.
+When Spartacus is launched in SmartEdit, SmartEdit sends a request to Spartacus with `cmsTicketId` as the parameter.

 ```typescript
 e.g. https://localhost:4200/cx-preview?cmsTicketId=6477500489900224fda62f41-167a-40fe-9ecc-39019a64ebb9